 Keep on meditating on the words of Scripture that the Lord has drawn you to, throughout the rest of your day, wherever you are.
 Keep meditating, praying, thanking, praising, rejoicing and worshiping the Lord in your spirit, heart, mind, and soul: whatever you are doing in your life.
 Do this until you can center in on the presence of the Lord in His Word.
 God is now working on your mind.
 Your thoughts are renewed in the mind of Christ.
 You’re now “logged in” to God through Scripture meditation and prayer!
 Hallelujah!
 SCRIPTURAL REFERENCES: John 3:16, John 1:1, Hebrews 1:1-2, Matthew 4:4, Matthew 6:33, Matthew 11:28-30, Psalm 1, Psalm 63:1, Psalm 119, Joshua 1:8, Deuteronomy 31:6, Philippians 4:8, Timothy 4:15-16, Romans 10:17, Romans 12:2, Colossians 3:2, 1:21, Ephesians 1:15; Ephesians 2:8-10, Ephesians 3, 2 Peter 1:2-8.
 Dr. Oscar Owens has a passion for helping others deepen their connection to the Bible and to the Lord!
 He currently serves as West Angeles’ Minister of Christian Education, as well as President of the West Angeles Bible College, where he teaches Systematic Theology.
 He is currently studying for his Doctorate of Ministry in Christian Spiritual Formation at Azuza Pacific University’s Seminary in Los Angeles, where he also teaches Urban Spirituality.
 He’s been married to the powerful singer and Tony-nominated playwright Lita Gaithers Owens for 31 years.
 Read more about Elder Oscar Owens HERE.

-READ MORE of our Christian Education posts below:
+READ MORE Mental Health posts below:

 DID YOU KNOW?